Murder of Esther Soper

 Esther Soper was a 52-year-old woman who was killed in an attack in the hallway of her home in Mutley, Plymouth on New Year's Day (1 January) in 1976.
 Her murderer has not been found, and the case is currently the oldest unsolved murder in the south-west of England.

 Background

 After the death of her husband Norman, who had worked at Plymouth Dockyard, Esther Soper moved to Mutley Plain.
-She lived alone and became a member of the Plymouth Brethren's Exclusive Order, the strictest section of the religious group; as a result of her beliefs she did not socialize with people outside of the church.
+She lived alone and became a member of the Plymouth Brethren Christian Church.

-Because of her self-imposed religious seclusion, Soper had not spoken to her father, Stanley Copeman, for fifteen years following his remarriage after her mother's death; nor to her daughter who lived nearby.
+Soper had not spoken to her father, Stanley Copeman, for fifteen years following his remarriage after her mother's death; nor to her daughter who lived nearby.

 Incident

 Soper's body was found in her home at around 9pm on 1 January 1976, after two members of the Plymouth Brethren church she regularly attended called at the house to check on her following her absence from a meeting earlier that day.
 Her body was discovered in the hallway of her house.
 She had been bludgeoned with a cider bottle and strangled to death with her own stockings, before the perpetrators wrapped her body in a curtain.